 Photos of Adorable Manul, The Pallas's Cat in Mongolia

-On collaboration with World Wildlife Day March 3, Ayan Travel team has decided to share with you the photos of adorable Pallas's cat (Otocolobus manul) known as Manul, in its wild habitat, captured by Mongolian photographer Batzaya Choijiljav.
+In collaboration with World Wildlife Day March 3, the Ayan Travel team has decided to share with you the photos of the adorable Pallas's cat (Otocolobus manul) known as Manul, in its wild habitat, captured by Mongolian photographer Batzaya Choijiljav.

-Surprisingly, most of the people don’t know well about that Pallas’s cat shares their mountain habitat with its near big cousin Snow leopards. if you are a photographer, planning wildlife photo trip to Mongolia for Snow leopards, you can capture these amazing wild cats on the same trip in Mongolia.
-This adorable flat faced and furry wild cat is very little known comparing to other subspecies of family Felidae.
-Maybe you have seen these lovely wild cat's face featured in many memes and viral videos.
-Mongolia is the one of the few countries you can eyewitness these secretive and solitary wild cats in Central Asia.
+Surprisingly, most people don’t know well that Pallas’s cat shares their mountain habitat with its near-big cousin Snow leopards. if you are a photographer, planning a wildlife photo trip to Mongolia for Snow leopards, you can capture these amazing wild cats on the same trip in Mongolia.
+This adorable flat-faced and furry wild cat is very little known compared to other subspecies of the family Felidae.
+Maybe you have seen these lovely wild cat's faces featured in many memes and viral videos.
+Mongolia is one of the few countries you can eyewitness these secretive and solitary wild cats in Central Asia.

 Pallas's Cat - Quick Facts